andli/patternedCount/README.md

 ## Usage

-All add-ins follow the same workflow:

-1. Set up user parameters in **Modify → Change Parameters**
-2. Select the appropriate geometry (sketch, face, etc.)
-3. Run the script from **Scripts and Add-Ins** (`Shift+S`)

-See individual add-in READMEs for specific parameters and usage.
+See individual add-in READMEs for specific usage instructions.

 ## License